We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Compared to regular makeup, mineral makeup mainly contains ingredients from nature.
+Compared with regular makeup, mineral makeup mainly contains ingredients from nature.

 It may have a small amount of synthetic, lab-made substances.
 However, reputable brands will only use synthetic ingredients proven to be safe for humans.

-On the other hand, typical cosmetics are often made with potentially harmful ingredients, including:
+Some other non-mineral cosmetics are often made with potentially harmful ingredients, including:

 - formaldehyde releasers

 The EWG suggests limiting or avoiding products with these substances.
 You can do this by using mineral makeup.